saleor/saleor-docs/docs/api-reference.md

 <td valign="top"><a href="#attributereordervalues">AttributeReorderValues</a></td>
 <td>

-Reorder the values of an attribute
+Reorder the values of an attribute.

 </td>
 </tr>